Home

 The Ischemic Stroke System (ISS)* is based on an implantable electrode and designed to deliver electrical stimulation to the Spheno-Palatine Ganglion (SPG).
 Upon activation (using an external system temporarily attached to the patient's cheek), the system augments cerebral blood flow (CBF).
 Treatment can be either acute (over a short period of time, hours or days) or chronic (over an extended period, months to years).
 In addition, the stimulation regimen selected determines the biological effect: a mild stimulation profile leads to gentle augmentation of cerebral perfusion aiding in the management of ischemic stroke or dementia, while a different, more intense regimen enhances the bioavailability of drugs in the CNS by increasing the permeability of the Blood Brain Barrier (BBB).

 The ISS is an investigational device currently undergoing clinical studies to determine its safety and effectiveness in patients with acute ischemic stroke.
-It is implanted in a minimally invasive procedure under local anesthesia.
+It is implanted in a bed side, minimally invasive procedure under local anesthesia.

 The ISS is comprised of the following components:

 - A miniature implantable neurostimulator (INS) - an electrode-equipped implant that is placed adjacent to the SPG in the palatine canal.
 The INS is inserted into the palatine canal through the greater palatine foramen near the third molar, making the implantation a simple procedure.
+The INS is MRI compatible thus permits any scan modality to be used as needed.

 - A driver worn by the patient on an armband during stimulation sessions.